 As a small business owner, have you ever wondered about the Internet and its value for your business?
 It is important to realize that in 2020, after more than 20 years of online access, the world is still at the beginning of the Internet revolution.
-The pace of digital change and how its impacts your small business will continue to accelerate as Internet technology advances and consumers and competitors alike, move online.
+The pace of digital change and how it impacts your small business will continue to accelerate as Internet technology advances and consumers and competitors alike, move online.
 Events such as the current Coronavirus pandemic (COVID-19) fuels this “Internet revolution” as business scrambles to accommodate the “new normal” introducing web-based business solutions.
 This event could significantly impact your general way of doing business, even long after this Coronavirus pandemic is over.

-You as a small business owner need to embrace the change, get educated and empower your businesses by capitalizing on what the Internet/Web has to offer to help your business to be successful.
+You as a small business owner need to embrace the change, get educated and empower your business by capitalizing on what the Internet/Web has to offer to help your business to be successful.
 Over the next couple of months Small Business Success Wilmington, NC will post information to assist small business owners on their journey to online success.

 What is the Internet?

 So, what is the Internet?
 The Internet is a gigantic system of interconnected computer networks around the world that follows the standardized Internet TCP/IP (Transmission Control Protocol/Internet Protocol) Protocol Suite to operate.
-Within the Internet you will find public, academic, private, business and government networks setup for a specific purpose or user group.
+Within the Internet you will find public, academic, private, business, and government networks setup for a specific purpose or user group.
 These computer networks consist of millions of computing devices that allows people to share information and communicate with each other.
-The computing devices include computers, smartphones, tablets, video game consoles, GPS units and smart devices that are all capable of connecting to the internet.
+The computing devices include computers, smartphones, tablets, video game consoles, GPS units, and smart devices that are all capable of connecting to the internet.
 An Internet protocol is simply a standard set of rules or procedures for routing (sending and receiving) data on the Internet.

 The vast amount of information available on the Internet is stored on servers on the Internet.
-There are file servers, mail servers and web servers.
-In addition, the Internet is also made up of routers which are networking devices that forward/direct data packets between computer networks.
+There are file servers, mail servers, and web servers.
+In addition, the Internet is also made up of routers that are networking devices that forward/direct data packets between computer networks.
 The user computers, servers, devices, and networks on the Internet are linked by a broad array of wired (copper/fiber-optic cables) and wireless (also satellite) networking technologies.
 The Internet is also the backbone of the Web and provides the technical infrastructure that makes the Web possible.

-What is World Wide Web then?
+What is the World Wide Web then?

-If the Internet and the World Wide Web (or web) is not the same thing what is the Web.
+If the Internet and the World Wide Web (or web) is not the same thing, what is the Web.
 The World Wide Web (or web) is a subset of the Internet that includes the universe of information which can be accessed via the Internet using a web browser.
 It is an information-sharing model/system that is built on within the Internet where documents and other web resources are identified by Uniform Resource Locators (URLs such as https://www.serenitydayspawilmington.com/).
 HTTP (Hypertext Transfer Protocol) is the underlying command protocol used on the World Wide Web.